pickr02/cumbria-moths/core/docs/docs-github-setup.md

 The *commits behind* are important - they indicate software updates that have been made to BRC's project site but which are not yet in your forked repo.

 Here's how you can update your forked repo with the latest software updates from BRC's project site.
-First click on the *Sync fork* button and the following dropdown will apear:
+First click on the *Sync fork* button and the following dropdown will appear:

 ![GitHub commits behind dialog](./images/commits-behind-dialog.png)